mlawre01/STAT545-HW-Hawe-Nicole/HW03/Task_1.md

 | Europe    |   49357.19|    973.5332|
 | Oceania   |   34435.37|  10039.5956|

-I explored making the table a bit nicer using the knitr package and the kabe function.
+I explored making the table a bit nicer using the knitr package and the kable function.
 I found this code [here](http://stat545.com/hw03_dplyr-and-more-ggplot2.html)

-Next I wanted some visual representation of these stats so firstly I separated both the min and max in bar graphs:
+Next I wanted some visual representation of these stats so firstly I separated both the min and max gdpPercap for each continent in bar graphs:

 ``` r
 ggplot(n1,aes(x=continent,y=max_gdp, fill=continent)) +